 - What is limiting me from moving forward and realizing my dreams?
 What is stopping me from going further and growing to the next level?
 Am I too afraid?
 Did I fear to fail?
 Am I not good enough?
 Is money an issue that is stopping me?

 - Why do I have this limiting belief?
 What is causing me to think this way?
 Did someone tell me that?
 Did something happen before?
 What is the reason I’m afraid to proceed?
 Why did I think I’m not good enough?

 - What would happen if I continue to believe in these limiting beliefs?
-What would it cost my life; financially, spiritually, in relationship, in my career and my personal life?
+What would it cost my life; financially, spiritually, in relationships, in my career, and in my personal life?